decred/dcrtime/api/v2/api.md

 #### `Timestamps`

 Upload multiple digests to the time server.
-Behaves the same as /v2/timestamp, except for the hability to send multiple hashes in a single request.
+Behaves the same as /v2/timestamp, except for the ability to send multiple digests in a single request.

 * **URL**